-Protecting your hands while gardening is essential in so many jobs, from weeding viciously spiny brambles to picking caterpillars off your cabbages.
-Luckily in our garden centre in Poynings we have gloves for every occasion, so you can choose the right pair for the job.
-Here's what to look for:
+Using gloves is essential when working in the garden.
+Whether you are weeding viciously spiny brambles or picking caterpillars off your cabbages: your hands could definitely use some protection.
+In our garden centre in Poynings you will find gloves for every occasion, so you can always pick the right pair for the job at hand!